amitrahav/python-3.6-gdal-dockerimage/README.md

 docker CMD is python so you can run your own py code using it.
 ### On Production

-you can use it for build processes or inside a Beanstalk app.
+you can use it for build processes or inside a Beanstalk app. or as a docker builder for other images.

 ## Build
 this repo is AWS ready.